European Commission Joint Research Centre Institute for Transuranium Elements

 In order to increase and reinforce the European Commission´s scientific capacity in all its areas of involvement in the Research and Technological Development Framework Programmes, and to encourage scientists to enhance their experience in an international, multicultural and multidisciplinary environment, the Joint Research Centre of the European Commission is launching calls for interest for scientific fellowships.

-The JRC-ITU offers fellowships for PhD-students, post-doctoral researchers and senior scientists (with a proven reputation in the field of science).
+The JRC-ITU offers fellowships for PhD-students and senior scientists (with a proven reputation in the field of science).
 Interested scientists are particularly welcome under this scheme, whereby fellowships are funded from our own budget.
 Potential applicants should respond to calls for interest published on the ITU website.

 Further information JRC-recruitment